raul-izquierdo/english/sources/@Repasar/The Individual.md

     ?
 No puedo evitarlo : `I can't help it`
     ?
 No puedo evitar sentirme nervioso antes de hablar en público : `I can't help feeling nervous before speaking in public` ?
 No puedo evitar reírme de sus chistes : `I can't help laughing **at** his jokes`

+## How do you Think.
+Beliefs, Wishes and Hopes

+objetivo
+    = aim (medible a largo plazo)
+    ?
+El objetivo del proyecto es aumentar las ventas en un 20% : `The aim of the project is to increase sales by 20%` = goal (medible a medio/corto)
+    ?
+Su meta es terminar el proyecto para diciembre : `His goal is to finish the project by December` = target (muchas veces en cifras)
+    ?
+Nuestro objetivo de ventas para este trimestre es de 10,000 unidades : `Our sales target for this quarter is 10,000 units`

+pretender, tengo el propósito de
+    !
+OJO: NO es "to pretend"; eso es _fingir_ `He pretended to be sick` = to intend
+    = look to (f) (conocer pero no usar)
+    ? Él tenía la intención de ir a la fiesta : `He intended to go to the party` ?
+Tengo la intención de estudiar en el extranjero el próximo año : `I intend to study abroad next year` ?
+La empresa busca expandir sus operaciones : `The company looks to expand its operations`

+tengo planeado hacer...
+    = plan **on** <ing>
+        - Indica que se han hecho ciertas preparaciones, compromisos, ...
+    ?
+Planeo ir a la fiesta : `I plan on going to the party` ? Él planea estudiar en el extranjero : `He plans on studying abroad`

+no pretendo
+    = don't mean to <base>
+    ?
+No quise herir tus sentimientos : `I didn't mean to hurt your feelings`

+la intención
+    = intention (lo que pretendes hacer - el plan)
+    ?
+La intención es lo que cuenta : `It's the thought that counts` (sí, no usa _intention_, pero así es el dicho en inglés :)
+    ?
+Mi intención es ayudarte : `My intention is to help you` ?
+No tengo intención de ofenderte : `I have no intention of offending you`